rupantar2002/active-object/README.md

-# TimeBomb Implementation Using Active Objects and StateMachine and Guard Conditions and StateTables.
+# TimeBomb Implementation Using Active Objects and StateMachine and Guard Conditions and State Handlers.

 #### Prerequisite
 - C programing language